lucywoodman/the-happy-space-co/README.md

 The website was tested on the following devices:

-- Apple MacBook Pro and Air
+- Apple MacBook Pro, Apple MacBook Air
-- iPhone X, iPhone SE
+- iPhone X, iPhone 8, iPhone SE
 - Huawei P30 Pro

 ### Browser compatability

 The website was tested on the following browsers:

-- Microsoft Edge: notes of differences
+- Microsoft Edge
 - Google Chrome
 - Firefox
-- Safari
+- Safari: An odd issue with the first FAQ item where the white background has chunks missing.
+Also, the map takes up more space on the contact page.

 ### Testing user stories